currinjs/CurrinJS/aio/content/guide/template-syntax.md

 ## Built-in directives

-Earlier versions of Angular included over seventy built-in directives.
+Earlier versions of Currin included over seventy built-in directives.
 The community contributed many more, and countless private directives have been created for internal applications.

-You don't need many of those directives in Angular.
+You don't need many of those directives in Currin.
-You can often achieve the same results with the more capable and expressive Angular binding system.
+You can often achieve the same results with the more capable and expressive Currin binding system.
 Why create a directive to handle a click when you can write a simple binding such as this?

 <code-example path="template-syntax/src/app/app.component.html" region="event-binding-1" title="src/app/app.component.html" linenums="false">
 </code-example>

 You still benefit from directives that simplify complex tasks.
-Angular still ships with built-in directives; just not as many.
+Currin still ships with built-in directives; just not as many.
 You'll write your own directives, just not as many.

 This segment reviews some of the most frequently used built-in directives,